-It can be hard for Grandparents on the neonatal unit.
+It can be hard for grandparents on the neonatal unit.
 Seeing your grandchild or grandchildren in neonatal care is tough, especially if they are very premature or poorly.
-Grandparents on the neonatal unit will naturally worry about the baby.
-But they also have to watch their son or daughter experience fear and trauma.
-Grandparents on the neonatal unit are often the centre of a support network for parents.
-Especially if they’re looking after siblings.
-Keeping up with the practical jobs at home, and are the main source for information and updates for everyone else.
+Grandparents on the neonatal unit will naturally worry about the baby, but they also have to watch their son or daughter experience fear and trauma.
+Grandparents on the neonatal unit are often the centre of a support network for parents, especially if they’re looking after siblings, keeping up with the practical jobs at home, and are the main source for information and updates for everyone else.
 It can be draining.
 You may have to put everyone else’s feelings before your own.
-You may feel a bit useless.
-Like there is nothing you can do.
+You may feel a bit useless, like there is nothing you can do.
 Trust us when we say your support is so important and many of us couldn’t function without you.

 Here are some tips from other grandparents on the neonatal unit:

-- Try and make sometime for yourself if possible.
+- Try and make some time for yourself if possible.
 You might be run ragged trying to help but you’re no good to anyone if you don’t eat, rest and sleep.

 - As situations change quickly in NICU so may plans, especially when it comes to visitors.
 Don’t feel afraid to ask people not to visit if that’s what your son or daughter want.
 People will understand.

 - It’s tempting to take over.
 When my grandson was born my daughter wanted me by her side constantly.
 When he became stable, she kept making excuses why I shouldn’t be on the unit all the time.
-I took it personal and it was only after we had a few words, I realised she just needed time to bond with him.
+I took it personally and it was only after we had a few words I realised she just needed time to bond with him.
 I stepped back a little for a while and it helped her and her partner work on being his parents.
 It allowed me to concentrate on becoming a grandma too and I soon got my cuddles.

 - Try not to keep referring to how you did things with your own babies.
 It was only when my son in law snapped at me about it I realised it wasn’t helping.
 Things are different now and babies in NICU have different needs.